ronnyml/snowplow-wiki/setup-guide/1-setup-a-collector/scala-stream-collector/Configure-the-Scala-Stream-Collector.md

 ### Buffer settings

-You will also need to set appropriate limits for
+You will also need to set appropriate limits for:

 + `collector.buffer.byte-limit`
 + `collector.buffer.record-limit`